 A Word to the Wise…

 Whenever a college student faces an academic and/or social challenge, they often ask a peer or a friend first for advice.
+And that’s okay.

-Your academic adviser knows the campus academically, administratively, and socially.
+Academic advisers know the campus academically, administratively, and socially.

 And what they don’t know, they can point you to the person who does know.
 Include this strategy in your current plan for college success.